LaSalle D. Leffall Jr.: In popular culture

-LaSalle D. Leffall Jr. is prominently featured in the National Library of Medicine’s Opening Doors: Contemporary African American Academic Surgeons exhibit, which recognizes his groundbreaking career as a surgical oncologist, educator, and national leader.
+LaSalle D. Leffall Jr. is featured in the National Library of Medicine’s Opening Doors: Contemporary African American Academic Surgeons exhibit, which recognizes his career as a surgical oncologist, educator, and national leader.
 The exhibit highlights his role as the first African American president of the American Cancer Society, his chairmanship at Howard University College of Medicine, and his advocacy for cancer prevention and health equity.
 Through this national exhibition, Leffall’s enduring legacy is showcased as an inspiration for future generations of physicians and surgeons.